 Occasionally using maple syrup to sweeten a snack or breakfast is best, especially when you have healthier alternatives.

-• Jaggery is obtained from concentrated date palm or sugarcane juice and contains trace minerals and bioactive compounds.
-You can add jaggery powder to foods or make its syrup before adding it to recipes.
+- Jaggery is obtained from concentrated date palm or sugarcane juice and contains trace minerals and bioactive compounds.
+Jaggery for babies can be included in their diet by adding jaggery powder to foods or making its syrup before adding it to recipes.
 Babies older than six months can consume jaggery safely.

 All these sweeteners can substitute sugar effectively, yet they must be consumed in moderation.
 Excess consumption of any food, even when healthy, may raise health concerns.